25 Small Camper Interior Ideas Inspired by California’s Coastal Campgrounds

 Floor space is precious in a van.
 That is why I love Hammock-style lounging.
 It gets you off the ground and adds that laid-back coastal charm instantly.

 You don’t need to drill holes in your walls, either.
-Just use sturdy adjustable straps and clips.
+All you need is sturdy adjustable strap and clips.
 I can set mine up in seconds when I want to read or nap.

 Pick a fabric with ocean-inspired colors to keep the vibe right.
 It turns your van into a surf shack and gives you a spare bed for that buddy who “forgot” his tent.